psychemedia/storytelling-notes/violin.md

 After a few weeks the Devil said, now you must go and play in the town each day leading to the next market day.

 And she did.
-THe first day, she felt a bit self conscious, so she furtively played a tune, then scurried away:
+The first day, she felt a bit self conscious, so she furtively played a tune, then scurried away:

 > few bars simple tune, eg nursery rhyme